acamposruiz/reallery/readme.md

-# Art Gallery to show personal work
+# Porfolio
+Web to handle my art portfolio on the web